websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/using-headless-rest-apis-with-liferay-dxp.md

 ## Exercise Prerequisites

 * Liferay DXP 7.4 set up and running
-    - If you have not started your instance yet, first, make sure you have downloaded Docker, then use the following commands to get and start the Liferay Docker Image:
+    - If you have not started your instance yet, first make sure you have downloaded Docker, then use the following commands to get and start the Liferay Docker Image:
         * `docker pull liferay/[product]:[version]`
         * `docker run -it -m 8g -p 8080:8080 liferay/[product]:[version]`
 	- Once started, set up the instance with the following basic configuration: